HussainM899/Pothole-Detection-using-YOLOV8/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the model or extending its applications, please follow the standard pull request process.

-## License
-This project is released under [Insert License Here] License.

 ## Acknowledgments
 - Dataset provided by Roboflow.
 - Model architecture and training supported by Ultralytics.